Table of Contents

 Marketplace for crypto-assets that qualify as financial instruments

-The tokenization of financial instruments on distributed ledgers, or the issuance of traditional assets in tokenized form, produces a multitude of opportunities for improving efficiencies in trading such crypto-assets.
+The tokenization of assets on distributed ledgers, or the issuance of traditional assets in tokenized form, produces a multitude of opportunities for improving efficiencies in trading such crypto-assets.

 But the legislation of the EU was so far not designed with crypto-assets and the accompanying technology in mind.
 It also still contains norms that limit the use of DLT.